 Open year-round.
 Services provided depend on time of year; high season runs from early June to mid-October and from mid-December to mid-April.

-Cost$9.25/adult, free for children (under 18); additional charges may apply for various activities.
+Cost$9.55/adult, free for children (under 18); additional charges may apply for various activities.
 Rates valid until December 31.
-You must purchase a daily access pass online before you visit a national park: www.sepaq.com/parksaccess
+Purchasing your daily access pass online in advance is highly recommended: sepaq.com/parksaccess

 ReservationsRequired for some activities